ww9rivers/Arduino-car/Combo/README.md

 # Combo

+This program combines all interesting operation modes that the Elegoo Arduino Car can do.
+In the mean time, it tries to introduce a non-preemptive way for multi-tasking using Arduino.

 ## InfraRed Control

 This program uses these keys on the IR remote controller pad to change between operation modes: